REELICIT/ReqSeek/datasets/README.md

 # Datasets:

-This directory will contain our contributed datasets (`ARID`, `SwaRD`, `BLINDED-DATASET`).
+This directory provides details and instruction how to use the three datasets (`ARID`, `SwaRD`, `BLINDED-DATASET`) that were made available via the HotCRP submission portal during the peer-review process.

+- 🔒 **Access Notice**: These datasets are currently shared exclusively for peer review.
+- 📢 We will **make them publicly available; open-source,** after the peer-review process is complete.

 We use Hugging Face API `dataset` format for our datasets.
 Hugging Face datasets offer several advantages:

 - Efficient memory usage for large datasets